gvalkov/tailon/README.md

 ## Usage

-Tailon is a command-line program that starts a local HTTP server, which in turn streams the output of commands such as `tail` and `grep`.
-It can be configured from its command-line interface or through the convenience of a [toml] config file.
+Tailon is a webapp that streams the output of commands such as `tail` and `grep`.
+It can be configured with command-line flags or with a [toml] config file.
 Some options, like adding new commands, are only available through the configuration file.